Magicianred/old-simple-app/README.md

+This is the old repo of *simple-app*.
+The new one is [here](https://github.com/simple-app-organization/simple-app)

 # simple-app
 *Simple applications* (in different programming/markup languages) to create small sites that do not require neither database nor high-performance hosting, but rather have files that a simple user can easily edit.